A Distributionally Robust Optimization Approach to Quick Response Models under Demand Uncertainty: Introduction

-The second challenge emerges from their core finding that a profit-maximizing firm under the quick response system may not decrease its total waste, suggesting that simply adopting quick response is insufficient for achieving the sustainability objective.
-Hence, there is merit to integrating explicit environmental constraints into the decision-making process.
-A practical way to achieve this is by imposing a constraint on the waste-to-consumption (WTC) ratio, which measures the deadstock generated per unit of fulfilled demand.
-However, incorporating such a constraint is a non-trivial task.
+The second challenge emerges from the inherent operational trade-off: a profit-maximizing firm utilizing recourse flexibility may paradoxically increase its total upstream procurement, suggesting that simply adopting quick response is insufficient for achieving sustainability objectives \citep{quick_res}.
+Consequently, there is a critical need to integrate explicit environmental constraints into the decision-making process.
+A rigorous approach to achieve this is by imposing a constraint on the waste-to-consumption (WTC) ratio, which measures the deadstock generated per unit of fulfilled demand.
+However, embedding such a constraint within a stochastic or robust framework presents a significant methodological hurdle.
 The WTC ratio is a nonlinear and fractional function, involving expectations in both the numerator and the denominator, which leads to a nonconvex optimization problem.
-To our knowledge, likely due to its intractability, the WTC ratio only served as an evaluation metric and has not been integrated into optimization models in the literature.
-Addressing this gap is crucial, as it would enable firms to leverage the flexibility of quick response while guaranteeing their total waste remains within a certain threshold.
+To the best of our knowledge, due to this analytical intractability, the WTC ratio has primarily served as an ex-post evaluation metric in the literature rather than an ex-ante decision constraint.
+Bridging this gap is crucial: it enables firms to leverage the flexibility of quick response while guaranteeing their total waste remains within a verifiable threshold.